privateprep/coding-space-website/src/pages/programs/camps-at-the-coding-space.md

     mediaPosition: right
     textColor: "#264548"
     textAlign: center
-    bgColor: "#faf6ee"
+    bgColor: "#ffffff"
     heading: Experience the Fun of Camp All Year Long
     mdContent: >-
       ## Code With Us

       Our fun and educational camps combine project-based coding, STEM exploration, hands-on activities, epic team challenges, and more.
 Whether your child is joining us virtually or at one of our coding centers, they’re sure to have an unforgettable experience.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+      list:
+        - title: Learn More
+          content: /experience-levels/school-holiday-mini-camps/
+    textColor: "#264548"
+    bgColor: "#faf6ee"
+    image:
+      image: /img/collaborative-group-space.jpg
+      alt: Kids coding at camp
+    mediaPosition: left
+    fgColor: "#9de2dd"
+    mdContent: >-
+      ## School Break Camps

+      ### Continue Learning on Days Off from School

+      Our school break camps are held throughout the year so that your child can continue learning while school is out!
+Packed with coding challenges, STEM exploration, and team activities, your child is sure to have a great time while continuing to wear their thinking hats!
   - type: textAndImageBlock
     buttons:
       bgColor: "#9de2dd"